-The GAGE Facility, operated by UNAVCO, Inc., is responsible for instrument installation, ongoing maintenance, communications, data archiving, data processing, and data availability for the geodetic instruments that comprise the Plate Boundary Observatory.
+UNAVCO was responsible for design, instrument installation, ongoing maintenance, communications, data archiving, data processing, and data availability for the geodetic instruments that comprised the Plate Boundary Observatory.

-A primary objective of the PBO is to quantify three-dimensional deformation and its temporal variability across the active boundary zone between the Pacific and North American plates.
+A primary objective of the PBO was quantify three-dimensional deformation and its temporal variability across the active boundary zone between the Pacific and North American plates.

 Sounding of the atmosphere through GPS (i.e., satellite to receiver pathways) to measure total electron content in the ionosphere and precipitable water vapor in the troposphere impacts research regarding space weather, severe weather, and atmospheric dynamics.

 Probing of surface conditions through GPS reflectrometry (i.e., satellite to surface to receiver pathways) to measure soil moisture, snow depth, vegetation moisture index, and other features, provides crucial information regarding the water cycle and water resources.

 Advances in satellite systems through the Global Navigation Satellite System (GNSS) and innovations in GNSS/GPS receivers, other instrumentation, data processing, computing power, and cyberinfrastructure allowed the scientific community to better address an array of critical scientific and societal problems using space and terrestrial geodetic techniques in geographically distributed areas.

 For more information about the science goals of PBO, please visit EarthScope Science.